Seoul, Taipei, & More: Air China Flights to East Asia Starting at €385 from 5 European Countries (with Luggage)

 Air China is currently putting a nice discount on some of its routes from Europe to East Asia.
-The cheapest flights are available from Stockholm to Taipei and from Budapest to Chongqing.
-But there’s also availability from other European cities, such as London, Barcelona, and Copenhagen.
-Flights to Taipei, sadly, often come with a very long layover on the way back.
-Luckily, this is not the case for the slightly more expensive flights from Stockholm to Seoul.
+The cheapest flights are available from Milan to Seoul and from Budapest to Chongqing.
+But there’s also good availability to Taipei, also from other European cities, such as Brussels.
 Last but not least, all fares include 23 kg of luggage.

 Air China also has a few other nice deals, such as:

-We’ve marked some of the available dates from Stockholm, Budapest, and Copenhagen in green.
-But feel free to play around a bit with other dates too.
-The availability is best in April and May 2026.
-Budapest-Chongqing flights are already available in January.
+We’ve marked some available dates in green.
+But please don’t hesitate to play around a bit with other dates as well.
+The availability is best in May, except to Chongqing, where availability ends in March.

 Subscribe to our WhatsApp Channel or Telegram Channel to get instant notifications for all of our best deals!